Almost everyone experiences lower back pain at some point or another.

 - Placing hands and knees on the ground, the back is arched upwards and downward several times, using slow, deliberate movements.
-This contracts and relaxes abdominal and back muscles in tandem with extension and flexion of spine, loosening spinal joints and toning core muscles.
+This contracts and relaxes abdominal and back muscles in tandem with extension and flexion of the spine, loosening spinal joints and toning core muscles.

 - Lying on the back with knees bent, feet flat on the ground and arms on the sides, the body is lifted up from the floor, forming a bridge.
 The feet and shoulders support body weight.
 This motion is repeated several times.

-Maintaining a healthy body weight, good posture and regular exercise can lower the risk of lower back pain.
+Maintaining healthy body weight, good posture and regular exercise can lower the risk of lower back pain.
 Care must be taken while bending or lifting, sleeping (which must be on a firm mattress) and sitting (in supportive chairs).
-Though initial rest period is essential in dealing with the pain, staying inactive in bed for several days only makes the pain worse.
+Though the initial rest period is essential in dealing with the pain, staying inactive in bed for several days only makes the pain worse.
 It is important to follow the simple home remedies listed above.

 If the back pain is accompanied by the above-given symptoms, do consult with the best Orthopedic Doctor in India or book appointment with Credihealth